-Since its founding in 1952, the Dwight D. Opperman Institute of Judicial Administration (IJA) has excelled as one of the finest non-partisan judicial education and administration organizations in the country.
+Since its founding in 1952, the Institute of Judicial Administration (IJA) has been committed to improving the administration of justice and providing judicial education.
 IJA sponsors annual appellate judges training seminars, workshops on special topics in the law, and the William J. Brennan Jr. Lecture series honoring the state judiciary, among other programs.

-19th Annual Brennan Lecture on State Courts and Social Justice
+IJA's 23rd Annual Brennan Lecture on State Courts and Social Justice: